(Note: Please refer to the Frequently Asked Questions (FAQs) at the end of this PACS Standard for further guidance on this Standard.)

 See Cost of Corruption for further analysis.

-Based on the above analysis of the costs of corruption, it is reasonable to assume that the appointment of a competent assessor with a carefully controlled scope of work and fee structure is likely to be a highly cost effective investment.
+Based on the above analysis of the costs of corruption, it is reasonable to assume that the appointment of a competent monitor with a carefully controlled and reasonable scope of work and fee structure is likely to be a highly cost effective investment.

-It is an obvious risk that if the independent assessor uncovers a bribe, he could be bribed or threatened by the defaulting party not to reveal the bribe.
+It is an obvious risk that if the independent monitor uncovers a bribe, she/he could be bribed or threatened by the defaulting party not to reveal the bribe.
 This risk can be minimised, but not entirely avoided.

-There is no guarantee that the assessor will uncover any or all corrupt activities.
+There is no guarantee that the independent monitor will uncover any or all corrupt activities.
 Some bribes or corrupt activities may be too well hidden.
-Some assessors may not be sufficiently experienced, alert or diligent, or may not have adequate time under their appointment to examine certain aspects.
-However, the very presence of the assessor will be a major deterrent, and is therefore likely to result in a material reduction in corrupt activities.
-There is also a significant chance that the assessor will uncover corrupt activities which take place.
+Some monitors may not be sufficiently experienced, alert or diligent, or may not have adequate time under their appointment to examine certain aspects.
+However, the very presence of the monitor will be a major deterrent, and is therefore likely to result in a material reduction in corrupt activities.
+There is also a significant chance that the monitor will uncover corrupt activities which take place.

-Both the independent assessor and technical auditor are likely to be required to have the same or similar professional and technical qualifications and experience.
+Both the independent monitor and technical auditor are likely to be required to have the same or similar professional and technical qualifications and experience.
 It is possible, therefore, that the same person could carry out both functions, provided that this does not result in any dilution or compromise of the essential qualities and functions of either role.
-For example, the independent assessor’s role should not be limited to that of technical audit.
-The independent assessor should be independent of the project.
-He has a roving remit to inspect as and when he sees fit.
-His duty relates specifically to identifying and reporting potential or actual corruption.
+For example, the independent monitor’s role should not be limited to that of technical audit.
+The independent monitor should be independent of the project.
+She/he has a roving remit to inspect as and when she/he sees fit.
+Her/his duty relates specifically to identifying and reporting potential or actual corruption.
 The technical auditor, on the other hand, will audit the project only at specific times in the project cycle, and will be focusing on technical issues.